What Is the Minimum and Average Salary in Croatia in 2019?

-So moving to these cities would give you more possibilities of landing a well paid job and you might even earn a bit more doing the same job than you would in a different city.
+So moving to these cities would give you more possibilities of landing a better paid job and you might even earn a bit more doing the same job than you would in a different city.

-I personally always look at the average wages in a country in order to decide how well I would live there based on my estimated income.
-Average salaries are usually what most people get and what you should expect to pay for a decent lifestyle.
+I personally always look at the average wages in a country in order to decide how well I would live there based on my current income.
+Average salaries are, as the name suggests, what most people earn and how much you should expect to pay for a decent lifestyle.